 The volunteer members are called to duty on all box fire alarms, when an additional ambulance is requested and any other incident that may stretch the career staff to capacity.
-Many volunteer members carry their Personal Protective Equipment in their personal vehicles and respond directly to the fire scene.
 Members respond to the station to man additional apparatus as it is needed.

 The Cape May Fire Department protects the city with four BLS ambulances, two engines, a tower ladder, a medium duty rescue truck, an F250 4x4 utility vehcile, a chiefs vehicle, a five ton military surplus flood truck and a sixteen foot aluminum boat for floods, marina fires, or water rescue assignments.

-The U.S. Coast Guard Fire Department Station 59 is dispatched on all first alarm assignments with the Cape May Fire.
+The U.S. Coast Guard Fire Department Station 59 supplies an engine and West Cape May VFC supplies a truck company on all first alarm assignments with Cape May Fire.
 Second alarm assignments to the City of Cape May bring firefighters from West Cape May VFC, Townbank VFC, Erma VFC and Villas VFC.

 The residents and visitors of the city are alerted to an emergency with the sound of the Gamewell Diaphone that sounds when a box alarm is requested.
 The career personnel on duty activate the Gamewell Diaphone from the station before responding.
 The code the Gamewell Diaphone sounds is to indicate where the old pull stations were located throughout the city and to give the vicinity of the incident.
 The Gamewell Diaphone has been in use by the CMFD since the 1920′s